bxhorn/Hello-DohaR-20170519/README.md

   - Corrections to content erros found during the meeting
   - Updated all R code syntax highlighting to better reflect standard code highlights in RStudio

 I also included here the R code for the "case study."
 Download the R script files and the zip file with supporting data.
-To complete the case study is exercise is simple and straightforward:
+Completing the case study is exercise is simple and straightforward:
-- Unzip and store in you preferred directory
+- Unzip and store the data files in you preferred directory
 - Source Configure.R
-- Update CaseStudy.R with your data path location and source the file
+- Update CaseStudy.R with your preferred data path location and source the file

 A good day to you!